Call for Proposals: The Carol and Gene Ludwig Pilot Grant Program in Neurodegeneration

 Awardees will be referred to as “Ludwig Investigators” and are required to submit annual progress reports based on the following schedule:

-In addition, awardees are required to meet with the program directors on a bi-monthly basis (every other month) for 30 minutes to provide an informal update on research progress.
+In addition, awardees are required to meet with the program directors and fellow Ludwig Scholars monthly for 60 minutes to provide an informal update on research progress.
 Meetings should be followed up with a brief 1-2 paragraph summary.
+Carol and Gene Ludwig Family Foundation support must be acknowledged on all publications and presentations.

 Administrative Requirements: